-NHS Borders will revise and test these plans before the end of November 2015.
+NHS Borders will revise and test these plans before the winter.

 6. Prevention of admission

 Flu vaccination

 In Winter 2014/15, a comprehensive flu vaccination campaign was undertaken.
 Uptake for staff vaccination was 54% and community vaccination was within the top 25% across Scotland for all areas, ranging between 57% and 77% of the target populations.